Graduate Degree Requirements

 The purpose of the Qualifying Exam is to show that the student is ready to begin thesis work.
 The “qual” is an oral examination at which a Committee of four faculty members examines the student in depth on three topics pertinent to the student’s intended thesis topic.
 The customary format is that the student speaks for 40 min on the three topics.
 This presentation is typically interrupted by questions, and is followed by general knowledge questioning.
 The three topics are often chosen to lead the discussion from a broad subject foundation to the specific area of investigation in proposed research.
 One intent of the exam is to explore the student’s readiness to tackle a thesis and the feasibility of the proposed research as to definition of questions and methods and as to time for completion.
 The exam also has a broader goal concerning the student’s mastery of topics and ability to present the material concisely and coherently including responding to probing questions.

 One member of the Committee (the “outside member”) must be on the regular Berkeley faculty (i.e., a member of the Berkeley Division of the Academic Senate) with NO appointment in the Astronomy Department.
 The Chair, or designated Head Graduate Advisor, and the student’s thesis supervisor can aid in the selection of the outside member.
 The student’s thesis supervisor cannot serve as Chair of the Committee.
 The Committee Chair is selected by the Department Chair/Head Graduate Advisor.
 The Committee Chair’s role is supervisory during the exam.
 The Qualifying Exam is required by the University in order to get the Ph.D. degree – no exceptions are allowed!
 Department policy is that the Qualifying Exam must be taken no later than the end of four calendar years of graduate study, unless a specific exemption is granted by the Chair/Head Graduate Advisor.
 If not passed on the first try, a second attempt must be made within six months.
-Graduate division policy is outlined in 1992 document here.
-See also a letter in 2002 here.
+Graduate division policy is outlined on the Degrees Page of the Berkeley Graduate Division.

 The Qualifying Exam is required by the University in order to get the Ph.D. degree – no exceptions are allowed!
 Note that the student must submit an application to the Graduate Division at least one month in advance of the proposed date of the exam.
 See the Student Affairs Officer for an application form.